 Born and raised in Minnesota, C. Michael Dudash settled in the Green Mountains of Vermont where he began his full-time career as an artist and oil painter in 1977.
-After a successful 20-year career as an illustrator, his attention switched to fine art in 2000.
+After a successful 20-year career as an illustrator, in 2000 he switched his attention to fine art.

 Michael currently works out of his home and studio in the Coeur d’Alene, Idaho, area where he lives with his wife, Valerie.

 When I have stood on this very spot, south of Lewiston, Idaho, and to give this painting a very dramatic feel, these three Native Americans and I used the “infinite” background.

 There is a pull-off on Hwy 95 in Idaho, just south of Lewiston that gives you a view that feels like infinity.
 It is truly breathtaking.
 This spot spawned the idea for Sign of Things to Come as I imagined what it must have felt like for Native Americans to look down upon intruders – in this case an encamped covered wagon train – invading their land.
 In a very short period of time, the world that these three braves knew and took for granted would be changed forever.